Cosudex (Bicalutamide)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Cosudex affects you.
-Some patients may feel dizzy or weak.
+Be careful when driving or using machinery until you know how Cosudex affects you.

 Storage